 Collaboration with experts is crucial at every stage of the development process.
 Top rheumatologists from around the world – the doctors who treat PsA and AS – were involved in the program from the beginning.
 “Involving experts at every stage of the process allows us to ensure that we are measuring the right things that will not only meet stringent health authority requirements, but will also capture those things that are most meaningful to patients and their physicians.”

-George and his research team are working to develop a treatment for people with ankylosing spondylitis (AS).
+Dr. Vratsanos and his research team are working to develop a treatment for people with AS.
 A common sign of AS is spinal inflammation causing pain and movement difficulties.
-If the disease continues to progress, the spine can eventually fuse making even everyday tasks impossible.
+If the disease continues to progress, the spine can eventually fuse, making even everyday tasks impossible.